 Nevertheless the demonstration of a 5 log reduction for MAP after 25 seconds at 78.5°C by Grant et al. (2005) equates with the general requirement for a pasteurization-type heat treatment to reduce the numbers of pathogens by 5 log cycles.
-However, this was achieved using a temperature and a holding time markedly above the currently accepted values and arguably a case exists for a new minimum time temperature combination for the HTST treatment of milk.
+However, this was achieved using a temperature and a holding time markedly above the currently accepted values.
+Hence this author believes that a case exists for a new minimum time temperature combination for the HTST treatment of milk.

 We will now consider the effects of raising the temperature to 80°C and using the most thermally resistant strain of MAP reported to date.

 Taking a D 71°C of 16.5 seconds as an alternative value for MAP, a D80°C of 1.34 can be calculated.
 Using this value the minimum holding time at 80°C to obtain a 5-log reduction would be 5 x 1.34 = 6.7 seconds.
 Keeping the holding time at 15 seconds, this additional temperature rise should give 15/1.34 = 11.2 log reductions, a significant improvement in the thermal destruction of MAP over 72°C for 15 seconds.